hitachihex/MM11Tas/README.md

             Block, Acid, Blast, Fuse, Bounce, Torch, Impact, Tundra <br />
     PGear - (for power gear) <br />
     SGear - (for speed gear) <br />
+	Buster -  (goes back to buster costume) <br />
+	Read - accepts a sub command for the input file to read from. <br />
+	       Multi-level files are allowed, but must end in .rec and must be in a folder named  Includes in the main game directory.
+Example: Read, StageName.rec